Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Introduction

 To address this gap, we introduce \textbf{Ax-Prover},\footnote{``Ax'' stands for ``axiomatic'', reflecting the base principles in mathematics and physics, the domains explored in this work.} a new agentic workflow for theorem proving in Lean \m{that leverages the Model Context Protocol (MCP) \cite{modelcontextprotocol2024} to equip general-purpose LLMs with Lean tools from the \texttt{lean-lsp-mcp} repository \cite{lean-mcp}.} Ax-Prover combines the reasoning capabilities of LLMs with the formal verification power of Lean.
 The LLM analyzes unproven theorems, proposes proof sketches, and generates step-by-step Lean code, while the Lean tools allow the LLM to inspect goals, search for relevant results, locate errors, and verify proofs -- capabilities essential for rigorous formal theorem proving.

 Ax-Prover overcomes the main limitations of state-of-the-art provers.
-First, \m{using frontier LLMs prevents domain overspecialization while the MCP interface lets the system work with any recent version of \texttt{Mathlib} without needing to be retrained.} Second, it preserves tool-use and conversational abilities, enabling interactive collaboration with \m{humans}.
+First, using frontier LLMs prevents domain overspecialization while the MCP interface allows the system to work with any recent version of \texttt{Mathlib} and additional library dependencies including custom definitions relevant to the project without needing to be retrained.
+Second, it preserves tool-use and conversational abilities, enabling interactive collaboration with \m{humans}.
 Third, by leveraging existing frontier models, it sidesteps the need to host or deploy specialized systems.

-We evaluated Ax-Prover on two public datasets \m{that include mathematics competition problems (NuminaMath-LEAN~\cite{numinamath-lean} and PutnamBench~\cite{tsoukalas2024putnambench}) and introduce two new datasets to enable evaluation in new domains.} The first one, \textbf{AbstractAlgebra}, focuses on algebraic structures such as groups, rings, and fields, testing the provers' abilities to reason in a more abstract, research-oriented setting rather than the competition-driven style of \m{existing datasets}.
-The second one is \textbf{QuantumTheorems}, which represents an initial step toward automated theorem proving in a scientific domain beyond pure mathematics, evaluating the models’ formal reasoning in quantum mechanics.
-Our results show that Ax-Prover has competitive performance on PutnamBench and outperforms general-purpose LLMs not equipped with Lean tools as well as state-of-the-art specialized provers on the other datasets, \m{with a significant margin on the ones we introduce.
-This gap underscores the potential of Ax-Prover to act as the key AI verification tool for mathematically grounded scientific reasoning.}
+We evaluated Ax-Prover on two public datasets \m{of mathematics competition problems (NuminaMath-LEAN~\cite{numinamath-lean} and PutnamBench~\cite{tsoukalas2024putnambench}) and introduce two new datasets to enable evaluation in new domains.} The first of these, \textbf{AbstractAlgebra}, focuses on algebraic structures such as groups, rings, and fields, testing the provers' abilities to reason in a more abstract, research-oriented setting rather than the competition-driven style of \m{existing datasets}.
+The second new dataset is \textbf{QuantumTheorems}, which represents an initial step toward automated theorem proving in a scientific domain beyond pure mathematics, evaluating the models’ formal reasoning in quantum mechanics.
+Our results show that Ax-Prover has competitive performance on PutnamBench -- achieving the highest accuracy for fully open-sourced agents\footnote{We use ``open-sourced'' according to the usage in the official leader-board \cite{putnambench_leaderboard}.} -- and outperforms general-purpose LLMs not equipped with Lean tools as well as state-of-the-art specialized provers on the other datasets, \m{with a significant margin on the ones we introduce. }